BIERCHEN/ BIRCHEN/ BIRGEN Genealogy Page

 click to enlarge

 Marriage of Nicholas SCHWEIG and Anna Margaret Ansay in Chicago about 1910.
 They both came to the US and became citizens around 1903.
-Anna was born in Luxembourg Oct 18, 1889, and died Dec 15 1962.
-She was the daughter of Peter and Margaret Ansay.
-Margaret Ansay died July 26, 1943.
-She lived in Evanston.
-Her other two children were Mrs. Mary Martin and Bernard Ansay.
+Anna was born in Boulaide, Luxembourg on Oct 18, 1889, the daughter of Peter and Margaret Ansay, and she died Dec 15 1962.
+Margaret Ansay lived in Evanston and died July 26, 1943.
+Her other two children were Mary Martin and Bernard Ansay.

-The other two are Nick's nephew Jim Bierchen and John Bierchen's sister-in-law Margaret Michelau.
-(Thanks Rita for the picture.)
+The other two in the picture are Nick's nephew Jim Bierchen and John Bierchen's sister-in-law Margaret Michelau.

 Please send further information to heckenbach@ameritech.net.
 I would like to add missing details and to connect this family to others in Luxembourg and elsewhere.
 All BIRCHEN and BURGEN, and other connected information, is welcome.

 We also need more pictures.
 If you belong to any of these families I would like to hear from you.
-I might even be able to send you more photos or documents.
+I might even be able to send you more photos or documents of interest.